Whether for scientific research or tourism, we must approach animals with respect.

-The Shelltone Whale Project, an association under the French law of 1901, recognized as being of general interest for its acoustic research and environmental actions in the marine environment, has created a charter for approaching cetaceans, based on its experience of scientific research among cetaceans in the marine environment.
+The Shelltone Whale Project, a non-profit organisation recognised as being of general interest for its acoustic research and environmental actions in the marine environment, has created a charter for approaching cetaceans, based on its experience of scientific research and also its experience of cetacean watching tourism.

 This protocol for approaching cetaceans is applied to each sea trip.